 § 128-28.
 Administration and responsibility for operation of System.

-(a) Vested in Board of Trustees. - The general administration and responsibility for the proper operation of the Retirement System and for making effective the provisions of this Article are hereby vested in the Board of Trustees: Provided, that all expenses in connection with the administration of the North Carolina Local Governmental Employees' Retirement System shall be charged against and paid from the expense fund as provided in subsection (f) of G.S.
+(a) Vested in Board of Trustees. - The general administration and responsibility for the proper operation of the Retirement System and for making effective the provisions of this Article are vested in the Board of Trustees.
+All expenses in connection with the administration of the North Carolina Local Governmental Employees' Retirement System shall be charged against and paid from the expense fund as provided in subsection (f) of G.S.
 128-30.

-(b) Board of Trustees a Body Politic and Corporate; Powers and Authority; Exemption from Taxation. - The Board of Trustees shall be a body politic and corporate under the name Board of Trustees of the North Carolina Local Governmental Employees' Retirement System, and as a body politic and corporate shall have the right to sue and be sued, shall have perpetual succession and a common seal, and in said corporate name shall be able and capable in law to take, demand, receive and possess all kinds of real and personal property necessary and proper for its corporate purposes, and to bargain, sell, grant, alien, or dispose of all such real and personal property as it may lawfully acquire.
-All such property owned or acquired by said body politic and corporate shall be exempt from all taxes imposed by the State or any political subdivision thereof, and shall not be subject to income taxes.
+(b) Board of Trustees a Body Politic and Corporate; Powers and Authority; Exemption from Taxation. - The Board of Trustees is a body politic and corporate under the name Board of Trustees of the North Carolina Local Governmental Employees' Retirement System.
+As a body politic and corporate, it has the right to sue and be sued, has perpetual succession, shall have a common seal, in its corporate name may take, demand, receive, and possess all kinds of real and personal property necessary and proper for its corporate purposes, and may bargain, sell, grant, transfer, or dispose of all real and personal property lawfully acquired by it.
+All property owned or acquired by it is exempt from all taxes imposed by the State or any political subdivision thereof and is not subject to income taxes.

 (c) Members of Board. - The Board shall consist of (i) five members of the Board of Trustees of the Teachers' and State Employees' Retirement System appointed under G.S.
-135-6(b): the State Treasurer; the Superintendent of Public Instruction; the two members appointed by the General Assembly; and one of the two members appointed by the Governor who are not members of the teaching profession or State employees; and (ii) eight members designated by the Governor:
+135-6(b): the State Treasurer; the Superintendent of Public Instruction; the two members appointed by the General Assembly; and one of the two members appointed by the Governor who are not members of the teaching profession or State employees; and (ii) eight members designated by the Governor.
+The members designated by the Governor are as follows:

-(7) One member shall be a retired, Fair Labor Standards Act nonexempt, local governmental employee of an employer; and
+(7) One member shall be a retired, Fair Labor Standards Act nonexempt, local governmental employee of an employer.

-(8) One member shall be an active or retired member of the Firemen's and Rescue Squad Workers' Pension Fund.
+(8) One member shall be an active or retired member of the North Carolina Firefighters' and Rescue Squad Workers' Pension Fund.

-The Governor shall designate eight members on April 1 of years in which an election is held for the office of Governor, or as soon thereafter as possible, and the eight members designated by the Governor shall serve on the Board in addition to the regular duties of their city, town, or county office: Provided, that if for any reason any member appointed pursuant to subdivisions (1) through (6) of this subsection vacates the city, town, or county office or employment which the member held at the time of this designation, the Governor shall designate another member to serve until the next regular date for the designation of members to serve on the Board.
+The Governor shall designate eight members on April 1 of years in which an election is held for the office of Governor, or as soon thereafter as possible, and each of the eight members designated by the Governor shall serve on the Board in addition to the regular duties of the member's city, town, or county office.
+If for any reason any member appointed pursuant to subdivisions (1) through (6) of this subsection vacates the city, town, or county office or employment that the member held at the time of this designation, the Governor shall designate another member to serve until the next regular date for the designation of members to serve on the Board.

 (d) Compensation of Trustees. - The trustees shall be paid during sessions of the Board at the prevailing rate established for members of State boards and commissions, and they shall be reimbursed for all necessary expenses that they incur through service on the Board.

-(e) Oath. - Each trustee other than the ex officio members shall, within 10 days after his appointment, take an oath of office, that, so far as it devolves upon him, he will diligently and honestly administer the affairs of the said Board, and that he will not knowingly violate or willingly permit to be violated any of the provisions of law applicable to the Retirement System.
-Such oath shall be subscribed to by the member making it, and certified by the officer before whom it is taken, and immediately filed in the office of the Secretary of State: Provided, that where a local governmental official designated by the Governor has taken an oath of office in connection with the local governmental office that he holds, the oath for his local governmental office shall be deemed to be sufficient, and he shall not be required to take the oath hereinabove provided.
+(e) Oath. - Each trustee other than the ex officio members shall, within 10 days after appointment, take an oath of office, to, so far as it devolves upon the trustee, diligently and honestly administer the affairs of the Board and to not knowingly violate or willingly permit to be violated any of the provisions of law applicable to the Retirement System.
+The oath shall be subscribed to by the trustee making it, certified by the officer before whom it is taken, and immediately filed in the office of the Secretary of State.
+However, if a local governmental official designated by the Governor has taken an oath of office in connection with the local governmental office the official holds, the oath for local governmental office is deemed to be sufficient, and the official is not required to take the oath provided in this subsection.

-(f) Voting Rights. - Each trustee shall be entitled to one vote in the Board.
-A majority of affirmative votes in attendance shall be necessary for a decision by the trustees at any meeting of said Board.
+(f) Voting Rights. - Each trustee is entitled to one vote in the Board.
+A majority of affirmative votes in attendance is necessary for a decision by the trustees at any meeting of the Board.
 A vote may only be taken if at least seven members of the Board are in attendance, in person or by telephone, for the meeting at which a vote on a decision is taken.

-(g) Rules and Regulations. - Subject to the limitations of this Article, the Board of Trustees shall, from time to time, establish rules and regulations for the administration of the funds created by this Article and for the transaction of its business.
-The Board of Trustees shall also, from time to time, in its discretion, adopt rules and regulations to prevent injustices and inequalities which might otherwise arise in the administration of this Article.
+(g) Rules. - Subject to the limitations of this Article, the Board of Trustees shall adopt rules for the administration of the funds created by this Article and for the transaction of its business.
+The Board shall, in its discretion, adopt rules to prevent injustices and inequalities that might otherwise arise in the administration of this Article.

-(i) Actuarial Data. - The Board of Trustees shall keep in convenient form such data as shall be necessary for actuarial valuation of the various funds of the Retirement System, and for checking the experience of the System.
+(i) Actuarial Data. - The Board of Trustees shall keep in convenient form data necessary for actuarial valuation of the various funds of the Retirement System and for checking the experience of the System.

-(k) Legal Adviser. - The Attorney General shall be the legal adviser of the Board of Trustees.
+(k) Legal Adviser. - The Attorney General is the legal adviser of the Board of Trustees.

 (l) Medical Board. - The Board of Trustees shall designate a Medical Board to be composed of not less than three nor more than five physicians not eligible to participate in the Retirement System.
-The Board of Trustees may structure appointment requirements and term durations for those medical board members.
+The Board of Trustees may structure appointment requirements and term durations for those Medical Board members.
 If required, other physicians may be employed to report on special cases.
-The Medical Board shall arrange for and pass upon all medical examinations required under the provisions of this Chapter, and shall investigate all essential statements and certificates by or on behalf of a member in connection with an application for disability retirement, and shall report in writing to the Board of Trustees its conclusion and recommendations upon all the matters referred to it.
-A person serving on the medical board shall be immune individually from civil liability for monetary damages, except to the extent covered by insurance, for any act or failure to act arising out of that service, except where any of the following apply:
+The Medical Board shall arrange for and pass upon all medical examinations required under this Chapter, shall investigate all essential statements and certificates by or on behalf of a member in connection with an application for disability retirement, and shall report in writing to the Board of Trustees its conclusion and recommendations upon all the matters referred to it.
+A person serving on the Medical Board is immune individually from civil liability for monetary damages, except to the extent covered by insurance, for any act or failure to act arising out of that service, unless any of the following applies:

 (1) The person was not acting within the scope of that person's official duties.